How to Become a Pharmacy Technician - Education & Certification Guide

 Although paths in this field may vary, here is one possible path to becoming a certified pharmacy technician:

 Successful pharmacy technicians typically have strong mathematics, chemistry, biology, and physiology backgrounds.
-At this stage, some students may choose to volunteer at a hospital or in another healthcare setting to get exposure in the field and strengthen their interpersonal skills.
+At this stage, some students may volunteer at a hospital or another healthcare setting to get exposure in the field and strengthen their interpersonal skills.

-Pharmaceutical technicians seeking certification through the American Society of Health-System Pharmacists (ASHP) need to have graduated from an ASHP/ACPE-accredited training program.
-Recently, the ASHP and ACPE jointly formed the Pharmacy Technician Accreditation Commission (PTAC).
-ASHP developed a model curriculum in this discipline comprising units in client-facing skills and professional role awareness, among others.
+Pharmaceutical technicians seeking certification through the American Society of Health-System Pharmacists (ASHP) must have graduated from an ASHP/ACPE-accredited training program.
+The ASHP and ACPE recently formed the Pharmacy Technician Accreditation Commission (PTAC).
+ASHP developed a model curriculum comprising units in client-facing skills and professional role awareness in this discipline.

 Pima Medical Institute is an example of an ASHP-accredited program with campuses in several states and offers a pharmacy technician program.
 This 35.5-credit program is offered on-campus and via hybrid methods and specializes in pharmacology, pharmacy math, and chemistry fundamentals.
 This program prepares its graduates for the National Pharmacy Technician Certification Exam (CPhT) administered by the PTCB.